Mike Huckabee: Lieutenant Governor of Arkansas, campaign 1992

-Governor of Arkansas, 1996–2007
+Governor of Arkansas (1996–2007)

 In May 1996, Tucker was convicted "on one count of arranging nearly $3 million in fraudulent loans" as part of the Whitewater controversy.
 The Arkansas Constitution, like nearly all state constitutions in the United States, does not allow convicted felons to hold office.
 Tucker thus promised to resign by July 15.
 Huckabee then announced he would quit the Senate race and instead fill the unexpired term of Tucker.
 However, Tucker, insisting he had a strong case for appeal, rescinded his resignation as Huckabee was preparing to be sworn in on July 15.
 Within a few hours, Tucker reinstated his resignation after Huckabee and the legislature threatened to initiate impeachment proceedings against Tucker.
 Huckabee was then duly sworn in as governor.

-In November 1998, Huckabee was elected to a full four-year term by defeating retired colonel Gene McVay in the primary and Jonesboro attorney Bill Bristow in the general election, becoming the state's third elected Republican governor since Reconstruction.
+In November 1998, Huckabee was elected to a full four-year term by defeating retired colonel Gene McVay in the primary and Jonesboro attorney and Democratic candidate Bill Bristow in the general election, becoming the state's third elected Republican governor since Reconstruction.

 According to a CNN exit poll, Huckabee received 48% of the African American vote in his 1998 election; but some experts have questioned whether those numbers are a representative sample on how he did on the whole in the election.

 In 2001, Huckabee was named "Friend of a Taxpayer" by Americans for Tax Reform for his cut in statewide spending.

-In November 2002, Huckabee was reelected to his 2nd 4-year term by defeating State Treasurer Jimmie Lou Fisher, garnering 53 percent of the vote.
+In November 2002, Huckabee was reelected to his second four-year term by defeating State Treasurer Jimmie Lou Fisher, garnering 53 percent of the vote.
 His reelection came despite the defeat in the general election of fellow Republican U.S. Senator Tim Hutchinson.